ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image features a close-up of two individuals, prominently showcasing a woman in the foreground who is smiling broadly.
-She is holding several ears of corn, with one in her left hand and three in her right hand.
-The woman is dressed in a light purple buttoned shirt with embroidery details and a red and white checkered headscarf.
-Behind her, a man wearing a brownish jacket and a cap is slightly blurred, giving depth to the image.
-Both are standing amidst tall green corn plants, indicating they are in a cornfield.
+The image features a close-up scene of two people, likely farmers, in a green agricultural field.
+The main focus is on a smiling woman wearing a purple buttoned shirt with embroidery details and a red-and-white checkered headscarf.
+She is holding several ears of corn in both hands.
+Behind her, a man wearing a dark shirt and grey cap is partially visible, looking downward.
+The background is filled with green corn plants, indicating a lush and thriving crop.

-There is no visible text in the image.
-The composition highlights themes of agriculture, rural livelihood, and possibly empowerment or development, making it well-suited for use in an annual development report.
+There is no visible text or written content in the image.
+The image's layout centrally highlights the woman, emphasizing a sense of happiness and productivity in farming, suitable for inclusion in an annual development report related to agriculture, rural development, or livelihoods.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p14_img1.png)